 - The coding of premium themes is such that they are compatible with almost all browsers.

 Cons of choosing a premium theme:

-- Most of the time, developers add way too many features to make their theme appealing and target multiple industries.
-That’s why many popular themes are called “multipurpose theme”.
-However, these make the website loading speed as slow as that of a snail and backend can be very messy.
-The website can break when you try to change something or upgrade theme or plugins later because of so many codes and scripts.
+- Most of the time, developers add too many features to make their theme appealing and target multiple industries.
+That’s why many popular themes are called “multipurpose themes”.
+However, these make the website loading speed as slow as a snail, and the backend can be very messy.
+In addition, the website can break when you try to change something or upgrade the theme or plugins later because of so many codes and scripts.

 - Many people would like to use the most popular theme because they believe they must be popular for some good reasons.
-Some of them are but many of them are clunky and it can be very difficult to customise them if you want to change to suit your needs.
+Some of them are clunky, and it can be challenging to customise them if you want to change them to suit your needs.

 - As it is commonly said, looks are deceiving.
-Same goes for WordPress premium themes.
+The same goes for WordPress premium themes.
 People often choose premium themes based on their outlook and later realize that the selected theme had been poorly coded.

 - Imagine using a theme for your website only to find out a few months later that it has been discontinued and your money, as well as efforts, have gone down the drain?
 Horrible, I know!

 Should you choose a custom theme?

 A custom theme also has its own share of pros and cons.
 It’s a blessing for some while a curse for others, depending on the nature of use.
 It would help if you decided which category it will fall under after going through its pros and cons listed below.

 - Who doesn’t like to stand out?
 We are sure you do too.
 A custom theme guarantees precisely that.
 It is unique and exclusive to your business only.
 No one else can have the same theme with a different colour scheme.